back to NOTES |

 Airport Use Restrictions

-the effect of restricting users’ access to the airport were recommended against for their potential interference with interstate commerce.
+Most measures that would have the effect of restricting users access to the airport were recommended against for their potential interference with interstate commerce.
 The committee proposed only to carry forward some modest prospects in areas like the use of event metrics to limit noise emissions that exceed some cumulative threshold over time, and potential restrictions on out-of-cycle arrivals and departures in conjunction with minimizing exceptions to contraflow operations.
-The remainder, members agreed, simply wouldn’t attract consensus in the Study Group.
+The remainder, members agreed, simply wouldnt attract consensus in the Study Group.

 Airport Regulations

-agreed that measures proposed in this category were due little additional treatment, since they either (1) are already in place (noise compatibility briefings, run-up restrictions), (2) have little applicability to our case (flight training restrictions), or (3) were already addressed under other categories (landing fees).
+Committee members agreed that measures proposed in this category were due little additional treatment, since they either (1) are already in place (noise compatibility briefings, run-up restrictions), (2) have little applicability to our case (flight training restrictions), or (3) were already addressed under other categories (landing fees).

 Management Measures

-have to do with effective implementation and monitoring, rather than central formulation and analysis, of the noise compatibility program.
+Most of the measures in this category have to do with effective implementation and monitoring, rather than central formulation and analysis, of the noise compatibility program.
 The committee therefore found it easy to endorse recommendations favoring these measures, particularly those, like establishing an airport noise office and community noise forum, already adopted by the Study Group.
 Several other measures simply enlarged on the capabilities such bodies would incorporate.

 Some disappointment was expressed in the evident inability of the consulting team to model the effect of full conformance with the current noise compatibility program.
 This measure was formulated to evaluate the implementation task, by comparing the actual current base case to a fully compliant one.
 The problem the proposed measure exposed was of clearly understanding, and accurately representing, the measures presumed to comprise the current program.
-Without this kind of clarity, modeling isn’t possible – but then neither is faithful implementation.
+Without this kind of clarity, modeling isnt possible but then neither is faithful implementation.
 While still inexecutable, therefore, this proposal served at least to underscore the need for precision in terms and in documentation of the new program.
 There can simply be no doubt of its particulars, and no difficulty in its interpretation and/or replication.

 Strategies